RosstheRoss/wwb/README.md

 Builds the program and runs one instance for every core on your machine.

-These are sh scripts, Windows users will need to use WSL or a similar tool to run these scripts.
+These are shell scripts, Windows users will need to use WSL or something like MSYS2 to run these scripts.

 ## License